 While the “Economic Miracle” of Chile is often tied to the Dictator Augusto Pinochet, the program and ideas which contributed to the stabilization and rapid growth of Chile’s economy began independently, roughly 20 years before Pinochet even considered taking control of the country.

-The famous “Chicago Boys” were the result of a partnership between institutions in the United States, and Chile.
+The famous “Chicago Boys,” who were the brains behind the reforms, were the result of a partnership between institutions in the United States, and Chile.

 Specifically, in 1956 the Universidad Católica agreed to a collaboration with the University of Chicago to initiate what would become known as the “Chile Project.”
 The program was eventually shared through partnerships in Argentina, Brazil and Mexico as well nine years later.